plone/volto/README.md

 ## Documentation

-You can find the documentation in [http://docs.voltocms.com](http://docs.voltocms.com)
+You can find the documentation in [https://docs.voltocms.com](https://docs.voltocms.com)

 ## Training

-On the [Plone Trainings Website](https://training.plone.org) you'll find Volto-dedicated open training materials plus React and other Javascript-centered trainings.
+On the [Plone Trainings Website](https://training.plone.org) you'll find Volto-dedicated open training materials, plus React and other JavaScript-centered trainings.

 - [Mastering Plone 6 Development](https://training.plone.org/5/mastering-plone/)
   The comprehensive training on Plone 6 with best practice tips for developers and integrators.